 We use a lot of tomato products at our house – soups, stews, salsas, casseroles… the list could go on for awhile.
 For years I’ve preserved our homegrown tomatoes and chilies in frozen tomato sauce, canned salsa and pizza sauce, and of course, Addictive Tomato Chutney.

 I wanted to add a homemade Rotel to my canning list for awhile because there are always a few recipes that call for this and I’ve always thought it would be a good way to use the abundant tomatoes and chili peppers I grow.

-But the search for a good, safe, canned tomato-and-chilies product (also known by the brand name of Rotel) has surprisingly taken awhile.
+However, the search for a good, safe, canned Rotel copycat (basically a tomato and chilies product) surprisingly took awhile to find.
 Most recipes I found online included things like onions (um, then isn’t it just salsa?), or more disturbingly, sugar – sometimes as much as 1-1/2 cups!

 However, a quick look at the ingredient list on a can of Rotel shows no sugar, just:

 - citric acid

 OK, basically tomatoes and chilies – I should be able to figure something out that would come close to that.

 But since chilies are a low-acid ingredient and tomatoes are right on the edge of being safe for water-bath canning (with the addition of citric acid or lemon juice), I needed to find a tested recipe that I could feel good about canning and storing.

 Do I have to can this homemade Rotel – can I just freeze it?